adrianocastro/strava-forum/README.md

 #### Color

-Like fonts, colors were also abstracted to helper classes to help manage the rules and keep branding consistent.
+Like fonts, color control was mostly kept under the control of the helper classes and common elements.
+Ideally, common text and background colors should also abstracted to helper classes (e.g. bg-primary, bg-emphasis, txt-simple, txt-emphasis) to help manage the rules and keep branding consistent.

 ## Final Thoughts